5 from 21 votes

 • Cook the tomato paste until it deepens in color to enhance its sweetness and richness.

-• Use freshly grated Parmigiano for a more flavorful, melty finish—pre-grated cheese doesn’t melt as well.
+• Use freshly grated Parmigiano for a more flavorful finish and better texture; pre-grated cheese doesn’t melt as well.

 Nutrition